 He made it funny and lively and the timing was better than I could make it.
 He'd heard most of the stories before, particularly the childhood ones, and was kind of fascinated by them.
 He formed the book personally, filling out some of the things I'd briefly talked about and imagining how I felt at the time.
 He got it just right and made it really enjoyable.

 It's a lovely thing to write a memoir with your son...

 Yes, indeed.
 Of course, we talked beyond what went into the memoir because the kitchen is next to my studio, so I'd be working on a picture and he would be typing up, and we'd be talking all day.
 It was fantastic talking about what it was like to grow up in Yorkshire in the 1950s, and how nice it was to go to art college and feel a bit out of it, so yes, we really had a fantastic time.

 Have either of your children followed in your footsteps?

-Both of then went to art school.
-Joe did a Foundation, he always loved drawing although he didn't feel as though he was happy drawing, maybe it was a competitive thing with me, I don't know.
+Both of them went to art school.
+Joe did a Foundation.
+He's always loved drawing, although he didn't feel as though he was happy drawing, maybe it was a competitive thing with me, I don't know.
 But he also loved music and his mother is a musician, so he now plays and teaches the saxophone and does improvisation.